 - A universal outlet adaptor.
 They’re cheap, they last forever, and they can be unexpectedly useful in regions with a lot of secondhand electronics, where an imported piece of equipment may have a plug that doesn’t fit the sockets used in the country.

-- Water-resistant cases for your electronics.
+- Waterproof cases for your electronics.
 Very useful if you get caught in a downpour or something spills in your bag.
 Note that neoprene cases like those from InCase are often meant for padding rather than waterproofing; they’ll soak up water if they get wet and hold it right next to your computer.

 - A surge protector.
 Power supplies can fluctuate unevenly, and plugging your electronics directly into a wall socket can be disastrous if there’s a large surge.

 - Extra batteries and chargers.
 Spare batteries will serve you well if you need to work through a blackout (or through a long flight).
 If you wind up losing your charger or seeing it fried by a power surge because you failed to obey the cardinal rule of the surge protector, it’s good to have a backup.